Does Transliteration Help Multilingual Language Modeling?: Experiment and Results

 \subsection{Dataset}

+The ALBERT models were pretrained on a subset of the OSCAR corpus containing Indo-Aryan languages.
+We use the unshuffled deduplicated version of OSCAR corpus \citep{OrtizSuarezSagotRomary2019} available via Huggingface datasets library \citep{lhoest-etal-2021-datasets}.
+We pretrain on Panjabi, Hindi, Bengali, Oriya, Assamese, Gujarati, Marathi, Sinhala, Nepali, Sanskrit, Goan Konkani, Maithili, Bihari, and Bishnupriya portion of the OSCAR corpus.

+The RemBERT models were trained on a significantly larger pretraining corpus with additional languages.
+We pretrained the RemBERT models on a combination of Wikipedia \citep{wikidump}, mC4 \citep{2019t5}, OSCAR2109 \citep{AbadjiOrtizSuarezRomaryetal.2021} and OSCAR corpus.
+These datasets are also available via the Huggingface datasets library.
+In addition to the languages in the ALBERT pretraining corpus, we consider English, four Dravidian languages Kannada, Telugu, Malayalam, and Tamil, and an Indo-Aryan language Dhivehi.

-The pretraining was done on a subset of the OSCAR corpus.
-We use the unshuffled deduplicated version of OSCAR corpus available via Huggingface datasets library \citep{lhoest-etal-2021-datasets}.
-We pretrain on Panjabi, Hindi, Bangla, Oriya, Assamese, Gujarati, Marathi, Sinhala, Nepali, Sanskrit, Goan Konkani, Maithili, Bihari, and Bishnupriya portion of the OSCAR corpus.
-The pretraining dataset details are given in appendix ~\ref{sec:data-details}.
-We evaluate the models on four downstream tasks from IndicGLUE, which are News Article Classification, WSTP, CSQA, and NER \citep{kakwani-etal-2020-indicnlpsuite}.
-In addition, we evaluate the models on other publicly available datasets.
-These are BBC Hindi News Classification, Soham Bangla News Classification, iNLTK Headlines Classification, IITP Movie, and Product Review Sentiment Analysis\citep{cicling/Akhtar16}, and MIDAS Discourse Mode Classification\citep{Dhanwal2020AnAD} datasets.
+We evaluate the models on four downstream tasks from IndicGLUE \citep{kakwani-etal-2020-indicnlpsuite}, which are News Article Classification, WSTP, CSQA, and NER.
+We use the balanced Wikiann dataset from \citet{rahimi-etal-2019-massively} for NER.
+In addition, we evaluate the models on other publicly available datasets that are part of the IndicGLUE benchmark.
+These are BBC Hindi News Classification, Soham Bengali News Classification, INLTK Headlines Classification, IITP Movie, and Product Review Sentiment Analysis \citep{cicling/Akhtar16}, MIDAS Discourse Mode Classification \citep{Dhanwal2020AnAD} and ACTSA Sentiment Classification \citep{mukku-mamidi-2017-actsa} datasets.